 In June, 2013 he featured the Harrington’s in the E Newsletter of the Alzheimer’s Association Southeastern Wisconsin.
 Check out the link below:

 Read the Harrington story here > and find out why fighting Alzheimer’s disease has become such a passion for

 Conceived by Tim Harrington jr., The Harrington Open ‘Golfing for a World without Alzheimer’s’ has one penultimate goal, to be active participants in ending Alzheimer’s disease.
 While raising funds and awareness, we decided, we will honor the beautifully lived life of Tim Harrington sr. – and have a great time doing it.

 We honor Tim by hosting the event at his home away from home, Eagle Springs Golf Resort.
 Tim spent many a afternoon, morning and evening at Eagle excelling as an average golfer.
 After golfing he would hang out the clubhouse or invite friends over to the Harrington vacation rental, about 200 feet from the clubhouse.

 Having a great time is not an issue.
 We are blessed with many great friends and supporters who return year after year making the event one of our highlights of the year.

-To date, we raised $28,750 for the Southeastern Wisconsin Alzheimer’s Association.
+To date, we have raised $51,822 for the Southeastern Wisconsin Alzheimer’s Association.